-The Strategic Management Accounting exam is comprised of a combination of multiple-choice and extended-response questions.
+The Strategic Management Accounting exam comprises a combination of multiple-choice and extended-response questions.

 On completion of this subject, you should be able to:

-- explain and apply the strategic management process and organisational and industry value analysis to understanding value drivers, cost drivers and the reconfiguring value chains
+- apply the strategic management process and organisational and industry value analysis to understand value drivers, cost drivers and the reconfiguring of value chains

 - explain the role of performance measurement and control systems in value creation, strategy implementation and monitoring performance to improve strategies